What is a cover letter?

 A cover (or covering) letter is an email or letter you send along with your application, so it shouldn't be a repeat of that.

-Writing a covering letter is more like introducing yourself.
+Writing a cover letter is more like introducing yourself.
 It gives you an extra chance to sell yourself and show some personality.

 Use it to make an employer excited to find out more about you and what you’ve got to offer.